 Wait, we’ll even start you off first with some of what were considered the other legit contenders, the next ten of adequate merit who couldn’t quite crack the top 50: Chris Cornell, Susanna Hoffs, Henry Rollins, Bryan Ferry, Johnny Rotten, Joey Ramone, Steve Perry, Robin Zander, Zack de la Rocha, and Lukas Nelson (among the top 5 of present-day practitioners).

 (and even they had runner-ups.
-The ten just below those just preceding are Josh Homme, Ric Ocasek, Belinda Carlisle, Frank Zappa, Shirley Manson, George Clinton, Jim James, Eric Burdon, Paul Weller, Matt Bellamy, k.d. lang, Lou Gramm, Paul Rodgers, and Lemmy Kilmister.
-Okay, if you’re counting, yeah, that’s fourteen).
+The ten just below those just preceding are Josh Homme, Ric Ocasek, Belinda Carlisle, Frank Zappa, Shirley Manson, George Clinton, Jim James, Eric Burdon, Paul Weller, Matt Bellamy, k.d. lang, Lou Gramm, Paul Rodgers, Danny Joe Brown, and Lemmy Kilmister.
+Okay, if you’re counting, yeah, that’s fifteen).

 Alright, without additional rigmarole (why must ‘further ado’ always denote such lengthy preambles, and did you know ‘rigmarole’ was spelled like that because I sure didn’t and had to look it up), let’s get into the list, finally, with numbers 50 through 41 of the greatest frontmen ever.

 50. Scott Weiland — Like rubbernecking a car wreck, tough to avert your eyes

 49. David Byrne — And you may ask yourself, how did he get here?